coalton-lang/coalton/docs/reference.md

 #### `/` <sup><sub>[FUNCTION]</sub></sup><a name="/"></a>
 `∀ :A :B. DIVIDABLE :A :B ⇒ (:A → :A → (OPTIONAL :B))`

+Divide X by Y, returning None if Y is zero.

 ***

 #### `ABS` <sup><sub>[FUNCTION]</sub></sup><a name="ABS"></a>
 `∀ :A. (NUM :A) (ORD :A) ⇒ (:A → :A)`

+Absolute value of X.

 ***

 #### `GCD` <sup><sub>[FUNCTION]</sub></sup><a name="GCD"></a>
 `(INTEGER → INTEGER → INTEGER)`

+Compute the greatest common divisor of A and B.

 ***

 #### `LCM` <sup><sub>[FUNCTION]</sub></sup><a name="LCM"></a>
 `(INTEGER → INTEGER → INTEGER)`

+Compute the least common multiple of A and B.

 ***

 #### `MOD` <sup><sub>[FUNCTION]</sub></sup><a name="MOD"></a>
 `(INTEGER → INTEGER → INTEGER)`

+Compute NUM modulo BASE.

 ***

 #### `ODD` <sup><sub>[FUNCTION]</sub></sup><a name="ODD"></a>
 `(INTEGER → BOOLEAN)`

+Is N odd?

 ***

 #### `EVEN` <sup><sub>[FUNCTION]</sub></sup><a name="EVEN"></a>
 `(INTEGER → BOOLEAN)`

+Is N even?

 ***

 #### `EXPT` <sup><sub>[FUNCTION]</sub></sup><a name="EXPT"></a>
 `(INTEGER → INTEGER → INTEGER)`

+Exponentiate BASE to the POWER.

 ***

 #### `SIGN` <sup><sub>[FUNCTION]</sub></sup><a name="SIGN"></a>
 `∀ :A. (NUM :A) (ORD :A) ⇒ (:A → INTEGER)`

+The sign of X.

 ***